How to Balance Costs and Aesthetics in New Home Design

 Cost-effective home construction not only takes clear and open communication and planning between you, the architect, and the contractor to get the design just right, but also time and dedication on the part of the contractor, his crew, and all the sub-contractors and suppliers.
 Attention to material limitations, proper construction techniques and installation, energy efficiency, and strategic material sourcing are just a few areas of focus to help make your house construction more affordable.

 When designing custom homes, it’s a good idea to be mindful of how they will get built.
 Select building materials based on affordability, structural capacities, and design aesthetics.
 Wood is cheaper than steel.
 Masonry and concrete usually fall somewhere in between.
 Understanding where certain materials fall on the cost spectrum will help make cost-effective decisions.

 It is important to note that there are trade-offs to low cost.
 While steel is expensive, it is much stronger, can span farther than, and has smaller sized members than wood or other cheaper materials.

 Understand Construction Modules and Dimensions

-Efficient use of materials using standard construction dimensions and modules will be most cost-effective and reduces material waste.
+Efficient use of materials, like a custom Woven Wire mesh, using standard construction dimensions and modules will be most cost-effective and reduces material waste.
 Reducing waste will save money because you’re buying less material to begin with and not wasting any.

 For example, most building materials that come in sheets (plywood, gypsum board, insulation board) all come in 4’x8′ sheets.
 If you aren’t sure exactly what dimension to make your walls, consider a dimension that works with a typical stud spacing of 16″ or 24″ centers for widths and standard 4’x8′ sheeting for heights.